-where $\mathsf{o}(n)$ is the Lie algebra of the subgroup of orthogonal matrices of size $n\times n$.
-If the foliation $\F$ is framed, i.e. the trivialization of the normal bundle is fixed, then the corresponding characteristic classes comes from the characteristic map
+where $\mathsf{o}(n)$ is the Lie algebra of the group of orthogonal matrices.
+If the foliation $\F$ is framed, i.e. the trivialization of the normal bundle is fixed, then the corresponding characteristic classes come from the characteristic map

 with the source space being isomorphic to the absolute cohomology of the Lie algebra $W_n$.
-For a foliation of codimension $1$ relative and absolute characteristic maps coincide and lead to a definition of the Godbillon-Vey class (\cite{Haefliger},\cite{Bott_har_cl}).
-Therefore, we call the absolute cohomology by generalized Godbillon-Vey classes.
+For a foliation of codimension $1$, the relative and absolute characteristic maps coincide and lead to a definition of the Godbillon-Vey class (\cite{Haefliger},\cite{Bott_har_cl}).
+Therefore, we call the representatives of the absolute cohomology by generalized Godbillon-Vey classes.